 Jesus Christ was the first to pass through the way of death and resurrection.
 1 Corinthians 15:20 identifies Jesus as the first of us.
 Therefore, those who believe in him will not remain in the darkness of death after death but will rise with Him to eternal life.

-In Romans 6:5, the apostle Paul identifies the condition on which this will happen: if we are united with Christ.
+In Romans 6:5, the apostle Paul identifies the condition this will happen: if we are united with Christ.

 Christ’s resurrection is crucial for us.
-If Christ has been raised, then we too will be raised.
+If Christ has been raised, we will be raised too.

 3. Christ’s resurrection enables the Church to continue the work of salvation.

 There is much to be done while we are on earth.
-The work of salvation continues in the mystical body of Christ, the Church.
+However, salvation continues in the mystical body of Christ, the Church.
 The Saviour has bequeathed to his Church all the means necessary for salvation, which derive their power and effectiveness from his resurrection.
-Therefore, the Fathers of the Church’s saying is still valid – there is no salvation without the Church.
+Therefore, the Fathers of the Church’s saying is still valid – no salvation exists without the Church.

 The purpose of Easter